Foreign Languages Publishing House (North Korea)

 The Foreign Languages Publishing House (FLPH) is the central North Korean publishing bureau of foreign-language documents, located in the Potonggang-guyok of Pyongyang, North Korea.
 It employs a small group of foreigners to revise translations of North Korean texts so as to make those texts suitable for foreign-language publication.
+It was founded at December 10, 1949.

 The publishing house is under the control of the Propaganda and Agitation Department of the Workers' Party of Korea, which also makes decisions concerning its staff.

 Foreign Languages Publishing House maintains the Naenara and Publications of the DPRK web portals, and publishes the periodicals Korea, Korea Today, Foreign Trade of the DPRK, and the newspaper Pyongyang Times.

 Foreign Languages Publishing House has a sports team in the Paektusan Prize civil servants games.